jacobmccaskey/ascend-coding-challenge/README.md

 RUN node app.js [ timout ]

 the script basically chains together orders based on how close the remaining orders are.
-If the amount of pallets exceeds the limit of the combined orders, the current load is pushed to the optimized order and a new load is built out with the remaining input.
+If the amount of pallets exceeds the limit of the max pallets allowed, the current load is pushed to the optimized order and a new load is built out with the remaining input.

 To change the input, edit the input/orders.js file.